 - Enhance the bodies diverse microbiome

-Treatment Method: Number of Stem Cell Injections:2-6 Enriched Mesenchymal Infusions per treatment stage.
+Treatment Method: Number of Stem Cell Injections will vary based on patient needs.
 Multiple stages may be required for severe gastrointestinal (GI) tracts

-Types of Cell Infusion: Hematopoietic Mesenchymal Enriched Stem cells.
+Types of Cell Infusion: Enhanced Mesenchymal Stem cells ( MSC+ Cells).
 The exact protocol for the patient will depend on a variety of factors such as age and underlying condition.
-For less severe conditions we offer autologous stem cells from peripheral blood or adipose tissue.
-Severe conditions will require immunologically matched Allogeneic stem cells from Umbilical cord blood, amniotic membrane or placental derived hematopoetic stem cells.
 To qualify for treatment a medical review will be required.
-Depending on the patients physical needs the treatment cell infusions will be made via guided scanners (if/when necessary) or through a non-invasive and painless IV “Intravenous Drips” that will not require anesthesia or overnight stay at a hospital.
+Depending on the patients’ physical needs the treatment cell infusions will be made via guided scanners (if/when necessary) or through a non-invasive and painless IV “Intravenous Drips” that will not require anesthesia or an overnight stay at a hospital.
 Direct injections or Sub Q injections may be required in some cases.

-The treatment for ulcerative colitis or Crohn’s will require a minimum of 10-14 days in Bangkok.
-Due to the varying degrees of the disease progression, our medical team will need to better understand a potential patients needs before a treatment prognosis can be provided.
-Upon approval, a detailed treatment plan shall be provided that will includes all specifics relating to the patients needs such as exact total number nights required in Thailand along with the total medical related costs for the entire medical treatment in Bangkok.
-To begin your treatment inquiry, please prepare your recent medical records and diagnosis test results and contact us today.
+The treatment for ulcerative colitis or Crohn’s will require 12-16 nights in Bangkok.
+Due to the varying degrees of the disease progression, our medical team will need to better understand a potential patient’s needs before a treatment prognosis can be provided.
+Upon approval, a detailed treatment plan shall be provided that will include all specifics relating to the patients’ needs such as the exact total number nights required in Thailand along with the total medical related costs for the entire treatment.
+To begin your an inquiry, please prepare your recent medical records and diagnostic test results and contact us today.